Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \subsubsection{FS-Mol}

 The FS-Mol dataset \citep{stanley2021fs} has been constructed based on ChEMBL \citep{gaulton2012chembl} with the focus on providing a few-shot learning dataset to the research community.
 The dataset comprises $\sim$240k molecules and 5k prediction tasks, roughly equivalent to bioassays.
-In the original form of FS-Mol, for each prediction task a small training set (support-set) of 16, 32, 64, or 128 molecules together with binary activity labels is available for few-shot learning.
+In the original form of FS-Mol, for each prediction task a small training set (support-set) of 16, 32, 64, or 128 molecules together with binary activity labels are available for few-shot learning.

 We extend the dataset with textual descriptions sourced from ChEMBL.
-We further use this dataset in a zero-shot setting. where we only have the text description of the prediction task available (examples in Tab.~\ref{tab:assay_descriptions}).
-For the standard setting in few-shot learning, with a training set of 16 molecules, balanced with 8 actives and 8 inactives on average, the prediction metrics of few-shot learning methods are in the range of a $\Delta$AP of $20$-$25$ \% \citep{schimunek2023contextenriched}.
+We further use this dataset in a zero-shot setting, where we only have the text description of the prediction task available (examples in Tab.~\ref{tab:assay_descriptions}).
+For the standard setting in few-shot learning, with a training set of 16 molecules, the prediction metrics of few-shot learning methods are in the range of a $\Delta$AP of $20$-$25$ \% \citep{schimunek2023contextenriched}.
 Notably, CLAMP reaches a $\Delta$AP of $19.4$\% without any training data for that task.